In this guide

 - Are there markets for specific primary states?

-- Iowa and New Hampshire primary contracts usually become available 6-12 months ahead of voting — explore PolyGram's political markets catalogue for availability.
+- Dedicated markets for the Iowa caucuses and New Hampshire primary typically commence 6-12 months ahead of those contests — consult PolyGram's political markets catalogue for current availability.